Winnie09/Wenpin_Hou/pages/research.md

 ---

-My graduate research focused on the controllability of Boolean network, a theoretical model for Gene Regulatory Networks, significantly enhanced my understanding of genomics.
+My graduate research focuse on the controllability of Boolean network, a theoretical model for Gene Regulatory Networks, significantly enhanced my understanding of genomics.
 My contributions to machine learning have led to new methods for disease diagnosis and prognoses.
 My postdoctoral research (2017-2019), under the joint mentorship of Drs.
 Chakravarti and Saria, represented a first shift in focus from theoretical to computational genomics.
 My current postdoctoral research (2019-now) with Drs.
 Ji and Hicks has provided complementary expertise in statistics, single-cell genomics, epigenomics, and spatial transcriptomics.